cloudmesh-deprecated/cloudmesh-iu/README.md

 and start new.
 Close the windows and start over.

 For improvement suggestions, look at the source code
-and propose changes viw pull requests.
+and propose changes via pull requests.

-## Instalation via bashrc scripts
+## Installation via bashrc scripts

 This installation is significantly more involved but works for Windows machines using gitbash.
-For all others, we do recommend that you uae the cloudmesh instalation
+For all others, we do recommend that you use the cloudmesh installation

 ### Quickstart